Snowflake-Labs/sfquickstarts/site/devlabs/security_network_architecture_pattern.md

 1. Any design where a Network Policy is being used for every user is likely on the wrong path based on all evidence at the time of this writing.
-2. Many organisations will attempt to apply CSP private networking technologies to many communication channels where it provides little additional security, but does add a lot of operational overhead.
+2. Many organizations will attempt to apply CSP private networking technologies to many communication channels where it provides little additional security, but does add a lot of operational overhead.
     Consider CSP private networking only where large volumes of data or